GrindToday/awesome-ai-products/README.md

 * [soundraw](https://soundraw.io/) - Soundraw is a music generator for creators.
 Select the type of music you want genre, instruments, mood, length, etc and let Al generate beautiful songs for you.

 * [kaiber](https://www.kaiber.ai/) - Transform your ideas into the visual stories of your dreams with our state-of-the-art AI generation engine.

+* [copy.ai](https://www.copy.ai/) - "Get a great copy that sells".
+Copy.ai is an Al-powered copywriter that generates high-quality copy for your business.